 Apricot furrows her brow “What?
 Why?
 What did I do?”

 “That,” the word drags on as Shiori attempts to either be dramatic or gather up the exact phrasing he wanted “thing, was a good informant.
 Not all the othersiders are your enemy Apricot.
 At least not directly.
 I had been in contact with that monster about the other side and the goings on in the other world.
 Now you severed an important contact for the whole society.”

 “Society?”
 Apricot barks.
 “What society?”

 Shiori bends forward cocking his head.
 “You are not the only one hunting these things.
+I thought I made that clear earlier.
 There are quiet a few of us, actually.
-We have our way of communicating with no one really paying attention to our actions.
-When you started you were reckless.”
+We have our way of communicating one another.
+Though I must say when you started you were reckless.”